 The interior of Sanford's Theater on Arch Street, in a detail from a poster from 1865.
-This is the only view I have ever found of the building, and it in interesting that what Sanford chose to show is an interior view, rather than an exterior.
+This is the only view I have ever found of the building, and it is interesting that Sanford chose to show an interior view, rather than an exterior.
 Here's Where the Fun Happens, is the message.
 We can see that the house had a curving balcony section, a large pit or orchestra section on the main floor, and then two formal boxes on each side of the stage.
 Though general admission to the show was as little as 25 cents, these boxes could run up to five dollars!

 Interestingly, we can note that the show Sanford was presenting, "Paddy's Wedding" seems to have had an Irish theme, and there may have been no blackface performers in this particular show at all.